 Touristy regions of capital cities get a hard time.
 Reductive narratives warn of over-crowding, streets lined with over-priced, poor quality “traps”, chains, souvenir shops, and slow-moving visitors.
 But that’s only part of the story.
 The geography of London’s West End, “theatreland” as it is also known, includes not just Soho, but Chinatown, too.
 Shorthand for an oversupply of fantastic places to eat and drink.
-More, in St James’s Market, visitors — like Londoners before them — will find one of the city’s most exciting and innovative fine-dining restaurants.
+More, in St James’s Market, visitors — like Londoners before them — will find one of the city’s most exciting and innovative fine-dining restaurants, freshly doubling its Michelin star count.
 Here’s a completely fabulous and totally unrealistic 24-hour guide to this vital part of the capital.

 Begin the day with one of the best available cups of coffee in the city.
 Speciality coffee — quality drinks presented, explained, and served in a way that befits those drinks representing something culturally distinct — remains genuinely rare.
 Omotesando, a comparatively new arrival from Japan, eschews the airspace aesthetic, offers a service model designed for engagement over efficiency, and marries exacting preparation with the resonances of Italian and Japanese espresso cultures. —James Hansen